Enticing, exquisite, delectable figs

-For those of you who are in Fethiye now, or planning a late summer visit, you’re in luck – it’s fig season!
+If you’re in Fethiye now or planning a late-summer trip, you’re in luck — it’s fig season!

-The oldest tree known to have been planted by a human rather than by natural seeding is a 2,300-year-old sacred fig or bo-tree (Ficus religiosa) that has been named Sri Maha Bodhiya and stands in Anuradhapura, Sri Lanka.
-It was planted there in 288 BC.
-The mother tree from which this specimen was propagated was none other than the famous Bodhi tree under which Siddhartha Gautama the Lord Buddha was sitting when he gained enlightenment.
+The oldest known tree planted by human hands is a sacred fig (Ficus religiosa) called Sri Maha Bodhiya in Anuradhapura, Sri Lanka.
+Planted in 288 BC, it was propagated from the famous Bodhi tree under which Siddhartha Gautama — the Lord Buddha — attained enlightenment.

-Figs are unique in that they have an opening, called the “ostiole” or “eye,” which is not connected to the tree, but helps the fruit’s development by creating an opening for fig wasps to gain entry to pollinate the figs.
+Figs are also unique in that they have a small opening, called the “ostiole” or “eye.”
+This is not connected to the tree itself but allows fig wasps to enter and pollinate the fruit, helping it develop.

 The health benefits

-Click here to learn more about the health benefits
+Click here to read more about their health benefits.

 Fresh figs